 MTH 111.
-CALCULUS I FOUR CREDITS
+CALCULUS I

 Calculus of functions of one variable.
 Topics include: functions, limits and continuity, derivatives and their applications, and definite integrals.
 Not open to students with credits in Mth 105.
-Prerequisites: Mth 100 or at least three years of secondary school mathematics including Geometry, Algebra II, and topics in Trigonometry.
+Prerequisites: Student must have completed Mth 100 or meet department of Mathematics and Computer Science placement criteria.